Share this article:

 • “The network”: In MSCA DN, the network consists of both beneficiaries and associated partners.

 • Beneficiaries are equivalent to “partners” in other Horizon Europe collaborative grants.
 They are legal entities that sign the grant agreement.
-A consortium must include at least three beneficiaries i.e., independent legal entities, each established in a different EU Member State/Horizon Europe Associated Country and with at least one of them located in an EU Member State.
+A consortium must include at least three beneficiaries i.e., independent legal entities, representing at least three different EU Member State/Horizon Europe Associated Country and with at least one of them located in an EU Member State.
 As part of their responsibilities, beneficiaries recruit, supervise, host and train researchers, and directly receive funds for doing so.
 In order to be considered a beneficiary, an entity should host at least one doctoral candidate.

 • Associated partners, on the other hand, do not recruit any researchers.
 Rather, they provide additional research and transferable skills training and/or secondment opportunities.
 In order for the doctoral candidates to benefit most from the diversity and interdisciplinarity of the network, cross-network training activities, and secondments to participating organisations other than their primary host, are expected.